PaulRBerg/prb-math/README.md

 ```

+### Adjacent Value Types

+PRBMath provides adjacent value types that serve as abstractions over other vanilla types such as `int64`.
+The types currently available are:

+- `SD1x18` (int64)
+- `UD2x18` (uint64)

+These are useful if you want to save gas by using a lower bit width integer, e.g. in a struct.

+Note that these types don't have any mathematical functionality.
+For that, you will have to unwrap them into a simple integer and then to the core
+types `SD59x18` and `UD60x18`.

 ### Assertions

 PRBMath is shipped with typed assertions that you can use for writing tests with [PRBTest](https://github.com/paulrberg/prb-test), which is based on